Continuing Education Activity

 The differential diagnosis in HHS is divided into 2 broad groups: clinical conditions causing altered mental status and clinical conditions causing hyperglycemia.

-The following are some examples of condition that can cause an alteration in mental status:
+The following are some examples of conditions that can cause an alteration in mental status:

 - Severe intoxication with drugs or alcohol